chrisdone/website/hakyll/posts/rust.markdown

 20 minutes attempting to understand why their perfectly reasonable code doesn't fit into Rust's tight memory restrictions.

-I've also been told, by people with white in their hair, with an air of misty-eyed revelation, that once you "get" Rust's memory model of the stack and the heap,[^1] that things just all fit together wonderfully.
+I've also been Rust-splained, by people with white in their hair, with an air of misty-eyed revelation, that once you "get" Rust's memory model of the stack and the heap,[^1] that things just all fit together wonderfully.
+There's nothing wrong with that, but it's a theme.

 This touches on another topic I'd like to write about elsewhere: the difference between practice and theory and how users of languages like Rust and Haskell that make big promises and require big sacrifices don't seem to distinguish the difference.

-It's not the technology that's working poorly, it's that you're using it wrongly.
+[It's not the technology that's working poorly, it's that you're using it wrongly.](https://chrisdone.com/posts/reasoning-violently/)

 In practice, people just want to be able to write a tree-like type without having to play Chess against the compiler.
-I predict that garbage collectors will become popular in Rust eventually.
+I predict that tracing garbage collectors will become popular in Rust eventually.

-This is both Rust's main goal--be like C, but safe--and also its main downside.
+This is both Rust's main goal--be like C, no garbage collection,[^2] but safe--and also its main downside.
 People waste time on trivialities that will never make a difference.

-## Unsafe

-The use of unsafe is a little disturbing, because every library features it.
-But it's not much different to using an FFI.
-I don't see this is a big downside.

 ## The Rewrite Fallacy